Cwarburg/MLOPS-group-67/README.md

 > Answer:

 We deviated from the template by removing the subfolder from the 'src' folder.
 We did this so it would look cleaner.
 Otherwise we thought that the template matched accurately with our project, and decided to keep it as it were for the most part.
+Of all the folders under the cookie cutter template, many were left empty.
+We mainly filled out

+* the src folder with all the model, train, prediction and data code
+* the tests folder with the defintions for our pytests
+* the configs with the config files we used for configuring everything
+* the data folder is there but we don't push any data to it since the files are too large for github

 ### Question 6